-During the North Sumatra Earthquake, the tsunami produced caused deaths near the 300,000 and left over one million homeless.
-The waves were predicted to be over 80 feet high.
+During the North Sumatra Earthquake, the tsunami caused close to 300,000 deaths and left over one million people homeless.
+The waves were recorded as being over 80 feet high.
 Although most tsunami waves are less than 10 feet, tsunamis reaching heights greater than 100 feet have been recorded.
-As a tsunami nears the coastline, it may grow to great height and smash into the shore, causing great destruction.
+As a tsunami nears the coastline, it may grow to great height and smash into the shore, causing a great amount of destruction.

 Tsunamis are long period waves generated by an underwater earthquake or volcanic activity.
-Tsunamis can occur thousands of miles from their origin as the waves move at speeds up to thousands of miles from their origin as the waves move at speed up to 450 miles per hour.
+Tsunamis can occur thousands of miles from their origin as the waves move at speeds of up to 450 miles per hour.
 The typical wavelength of tsunamis in deep water is in excess of 125 miles with a wave height of only a foot and a half.
 Because of this, tsunamis are virtually unnoticeable to ships at sea.
 However, as the waves move into shallower water, they slow down and pile water to heights that can exceed 100 feet.